NDF-Poli-USP/PakMsh/README.md

 To use the CUDA GPU capabilities it is needed to install Nvidia Drivers, CUDA ToolKit and Cupy.

-For WSL, first install the Windows Nvidia Drivers in nvidia.com/drivers/
+For WSL, first install the Windows Nvidia Drivers in [nvidia.com/drivers/](http://nvidia.com/drivers/)

-Then, install the Nvidia ToolKit:
+Then, install the Nvidia ToolKit in WSL:

 ```bash
 wget https://developer.download.nvidia.com/compute/cuda/repos/wsl-ubuntu/x86_64/cuda-keyring_1.1-1_all.deb